jovandeginste/jovandeginste.github.io/_posts/2016-05-04-turning-on-acl-s-in-our-consul-cluster.md

 end
 ```

-(`fetch_rules` was not really necessary, since the world had read access for now, but I might want to change this in the future)
+(changing `fetch_rules` was not really necessary, since the world had read access for now, but I might want to change this in the future)

 I passed the token to the library, and behold!
 I could change the firewall rules again.
 Mission accomplished.